duoreadme/duoreadme/README.md

 - **Batch Processing**: Generates README documents for all languages with one click.
 - **Tencent Cloud Integration**: Integrated with Tencent Cloud Intelligence Platform.
 - **Standard Configuration**: Uses common project standards, placing the English README.md in the root directory and other language README.md files in the docs directory.
+- **GitHub Actions Integration**: Automatically translate README files to multiple languages using GitHub Actions.
+You can refer to the [GitHub Actions Integration](#github-actions-integration) section for more details.

 ## Installation